TaxDome Alternative for Tax Offices: Conecta vs TaxDome

 | Core positioning | Bilingual tax CRM and client workflow platform | Broad practice management platform for accounting firms |

-| Native bilingual (English + Spanish) | Yes — built into every workflow: reminders, portal, intake, e-signatures | No — English-only client portal and interface |
+| Native bilingual (English + Spanish) | Yes — built into every workflow: reminders, portal, intake, e-signatures | More limited bilingual workflow coverage by default |

 | WhatsApp messaging | Yes | No |